 #FReadom Campaigns & Actions

 We can all share positive messages about reading, books, and access to information.
-January Action instructions below!
+Instructions for all of our actions below.

 There are TWO Actions below.

 Contact local school board members and district administrators to inform or remind them about the role of librarians.
 Also to remind them to uphold district board policy regarding book reconsideration and to generally speak to the power of books for ALL students.

 School librarians can highlight their collections and number of students they serve to meet reading and inquiry needs.

 Date: The Month of January | Time: All Month Long